chauhaidang/xq-sdk-jvm/README.md

-# xq-sdk-jvm
+# Experience quality platform

-test sdk for JVM
+## What is it about?
+- Provide digital test planner
+- Provide test automation toolbox